RosaneStream/AI-ebook-SQL-NoSQL/README.md

 ## 👀 Content

-- The contents are result of some research developed by human experience, reviewing, tests and interaction using specific prompts
+- This content is the result of AI research using specific prompts developed by an experienced professional, under review and formatting, image manipulation and script testing carried out by a human being.

 ## 🧭 Final instructions